paretomansmartvotesim/paretomansmartvotesim.github.io/irv.md

 In an ideal world, like-minded people would gather together to work as a group to accomplish goals that are larger than themselves.
 The higher the goal, the bigger and broader the group needs to be.

 We can get closer to this ideal if we use Ranked Choice Voting because this voting method allows candidates to ally and work together as a team.
 This happened in an actual election for mayor in 2018 where two candidates came together to support each other against a third.
 The campaign not only got the strength of both candidates, but because the ballots were Ranked Choice ballots, it got the strength of all their combined voters.
 This happens in any system which avoids vote-splitting.
-In ranked-choice voting, in approval voting, in STAR voting, in score voting, and in pairwise ranked condorcet voting, there is a spirit of cooperation.
+In Ranked Choice Voting, in approval voting, in STAR voting, in score voting, and in pairwise ranked condorcet voting, there is a spirit of cooperation.
 Candidates see each other as assets to help reach out to new voters rather than liabilities that take their voters away.

 So.. what is Ranked Choice Voting and how does it work?